The Created angel Chronicles, book One

 [2] Demoki: Fallen Angel

-Why did my sister have to go and kill one of us and spoil it for the rest of us?
+Why did my sister have to go and kill so many and spoil it for the rest of us?
 When he didn’t stop, I pried my fingers from the steering wheel and growled.
 The passenger door opened, and he stopped talking.

 “Out!”
 I shouted, slamming my hands on the wheel.
 He slid out but ducked down to look at me.